lmeyer/LoL-Timers/README.md

 1.1 (2012-06-05)
 - Ability to use pink wards (click on a green ward)
-- Ability to remove wards (click on a pink ward)
+- Ability to remove wards (click on a pink ward or rightclick)
+- Ability to reset monster countdown (rightclick)

 1.0 (2012-04-08)
 - Initial release